bouchardgis/bouchardgis.github.io/index.md

 This page contains GIS and coding samples created in recent years - ranging from scripts to maps produced, as well as screencaptures of prior apps.

-For more details about my previous experience, please [click here to see full Resume (LinkedIn)](https://linkedin.com/in/davidjbouchard)
+For more details about my previous experience, please
+<a href="https://linkedin.com/in/davidjbouchard" target="_blank">click here to see full Resume (LinkedIn)</a>

 ## Contents
 * [Apps & Projects](#apps)